Dhorasso/eSMC2_Epi_Inference/README.md

 This repository contains the implementation of the **Ensemble SMC² (eSMC²)** algorithm for sequential Bayesian inference in state-space epidemiological models, as described in our paper:

-"Accelerated Bayesian inference for state-space epidemiological models with Ensemble SMC²"
+"**Accelerated Bayesian inference for state-space epidemiological models with Ensemble SMC²**"

 ---